Garward/WurmModLoader/README.md

 A: WurmModLoader if you want the modern event API, the bytecode patch pipeline, the database backend SPI, and the legacy bridge that runs Ago-style mods unmodified.
 Stick with the original WurmServerModLauncher if your existing setup works and you don't need any of that.

 **Q: Will my existing mods work with WurmModLoader?**
-A: Yes — the legacy bridge runs Ago-style mods (`org.gotti.wurmunlimited.modloader.interfaces.*`) without modification.
+A: In most cases, yes.
+The legacy bridge runs Ago-style mods (`org.gotti.wurmunlimited.modloader.interfaces.*`) without source changes.
+The caveat: legacy mods that ship their own Javassist bytecode patches against Wurm classes can collide with framework patches — when both try to instrument the same class, one wins and the other silently doesn't fire.
+If a specific legacy mod misbehaves, see [`docs/guides/legacy-mod-compatibility.md`](docs/guides/legacy-mod-compatibility.md).
+For mods you don't want loaded at all, set them to `false` in `mods/enabled.json`.

 **Q: Why does it say "Loaded 0 mods"?**
 A: Either no mod folders exist under `mods/`, or the descriptors are missing.
 Each mod must have a `mod.properties` (new layout, inside `mods/<modname>/`) **or** a `mods/<modname>.properties` (legacy layout).
 See the [Troubleshooting](#-troubleshooting) section.